-A Medical Malpractice Attorney Deals with the Results of the Convergence of Many Factors:
+A New Mexico Medical Malpractice Attorney Deals with the Results of the Convergence of Many Factors:

 But the individual factors aside, a larger, systematic problem exists that pushes individual providers to commit medical errors.
 According to the Institute of Medicine, the pervasive problem of medical errors in United States healthcare is not bad people working in the field – it’s that good people are working in bad systems.
 Most errors cannot simply be resolved at the individual healthcare provider level.